Requiem for the Angara-3 variant

 At the beginning of 2005, developers at GKNPTs Khrunichev also pitched Angara-3 as a potential launcher for a new generation crew vehicle that the company was vying to develop in a competitive bid to Roskosmos.
 At the time, the "human-rated" version of the Angara-3 rocket was designated as Angara-A3M.
 However, with the increasing mass of the prospective crew vehicle, GKNPTs Khrunichev had to switch to Angara-5P.

-At the beginning of 21st century, Khrunichev's promotional documents optimistically projected the introduction of the Angara-3 rocket in 2003 or 2004, however as of 2014, the Russian space agency or the Ministry of Defense were yet to announce any missions for Angara-3.
+At the beginning of the 21st century, promotional materials distributed by GKNPTs Khrunichev projected the introduction of the Angara-3 rocket in 2003 or 2004, however most of the work on that variant stalled along with the rest of the Angara project due to lack of funding until the mid-2000s.

-Technical specifications for the Angara-3 rocket:
+Technical specifications of the Angara-3 rocket:

 Technical specifications of the RD-191 engine: